-The Company only enters into long-term agreements with certain of its suppliers, and typically purchases supplies on an order-by-order basis depending on the material requirements to build customers' buses and coaches.
-Certain raw materials and components used in the bus and coach manufacturing industries are obtained from a limited group of suppliers.
-In some cases, there is only a single source of supply of components to the industry, such as engines.
-In other cases, for example, the supply of transmissions, batteries for battery-electric buses, axles, heating and air conditioning units, doors, brakes or structural steel tubing, the Company's raw materials and components are not readily available from alternative sources of supply, may be available in limited supply, a particular component may be specified by a customer, the Company's products have been engineered or designed with a component unique to one supplier or a supplier may have limited or no supply of such raw materials or components or sells such raw materials or components to the Company on less than favourable commercial terms.
-The Company's reliance on a sole supplier, limited groups of suppliers or raw materials and components that may be available in limited supply and purchasing components from suppliers that have been specifically named by customers involves several risks, including increased risk of inability to obtain adequate supplies (due to accidents, strikes, shortage of raw materials or other events affecting a supplier, including a supplier having financial or operational issues or discontinuing to supply a product or a component), costs arising from poor quality of the materials or components supplied, increased risk of being forced to suspend production of certain of its products, and reduced control over pricing and timely delivery.
+The Company's reliance on a sole supplier, limited groups of suppliers or raw materials and components that may be available in limited supply and purchasing components from suppliers that have been specifically named by customers involves several risks, including increased risk of inability to obtain adequate supplies (for example, due to pandemics, accidents, catastrophic events, strikes, shortage of raw materials or components or other events affecting a supplier or its sub-suppliers, including a supplier in the supply chain having financial or operational issues or discontinuing to supply a product, component or subcomponent), costs arising from poor quality of the materials or components supplied, increased risk of being forced to suspend production of certain of its products, and reduced control over pricing and timely delivery.
 Although the availability, timeliness, quality and pricing of deliveries from the Company's suppliers have historically been acceptable and although management believes that additional sources of supply for most components and materials should be available on an acceptable basis, there are no assurances that this dependence on a sole supplier or a limited group of suppliers or on certain raw materials and components that may be available in limited supply will not have a materially adverse effect on the Company's business, financial condition, liquidity and operating results.